Choosing a Linux Distro: Server Edition

 Security

 Servers are prime targets for hackers and malicious actors.
-Consider the distro’s default security configuration (firewalls, minimal installs), the speed of security patches, the long-term support (LTS) commitment, and how easy is it to automate and audit updates.
+Consider the distro’s default security configuration (firewalls, minimal installs, Linux security modules), the speed of security patches, the long-term support (LTS) commitment, and how easy it is to automate and audit updates.

 Resource Efficiency & Overhead